Nan Goldin: After the Ballad

 In 2006, her exhibition, Chasing a Ghost, opened in New York.
 It was the first installation by her to include moving pictures, a fully narrative score, and voiceover, and included the three-screen slide and video presentation Sisters, Saints, & Sybils, which premiered in Paris the year before.
 The work involved her sister Barbara's suicide and how she coped through production of numerous images and narratives.
 Her works are developing more and more into cinemaesque features, exemplifying her gravitation towards working with films.

 After some time, her photos moved from portrayals of dangerous youthful abandonment to scenes of parenthood and family life in progressively worldwide settings.
 Goldin currently resides and works in New York, Paris, as well as London.

 Fashion

-Goldin has undertaken commercial fashion photography—for Australian label Scanlan & Theodore's Spring/Summer 2010 campaign, shot with model Erin Wasson; for Italian luxury label Bottega Veneta's Spring/Summer 2010 campaign with models Sean O'Pry and Anya Kazakova, evoking memories of her Ballad of Sexual Dependency; for shoemaker Jimmy Choo in 2011 with model Linda Vojtova; for Dior in 2013, 1000 LIVES, featuring Robert Pattinson; and for Gucci in 2024, featuring Debbie Harry and Kelsey Lu, among others.
+Goldin has undertaken commercial fashion photography—for Australian label Scanlan & Theodore's Spring/Summer 2010 campaign, shot with model Erin Wasson; for Italian luxury label Bottega Veneta's Spring/Summer 2010 campaign with models Sean O'Pry and Anya Kazakova, evoking memories of her Ballad of Sexual Dependency; for shoemaker Jimmy Choo in 2011 with model Linda Vojtova; for Dior in 2013, featuring Robert Pattinson; for Gucci in 2024, featuring Debbie Harry and Kelsey Lu, among others; and for Acne Studios in 2026, featuring Juliette Lewis.

 In March 2018, clothing brand Supreme released a collaborative range with Goldin as part of their Spring/Summer 2018 collection.
 This consisted of jackets, sweatshirts and t-shirts in various colors, with designs titled "Misty and Jimmy Paulette", "Kim in Rhinestone" and "Nan as a dominatrix".